trylovetom/GrokkingAlgorithmsJS/README.md

 # GrokkingAlgorithmsJS
-The Example of The Book(Grokking Algorithms by Aditya Bhargava)
+The JavaScript Example of The Book (Grokking Algorithms by Aditya Bhargava).